 Please note that the order of these do not represent my preferences in any way – if you need help deciding, there is always my consultation service.

-I’ve now turned this into a permanent page on my site, due to the requests of several people, so you can now find the page here (or click the page at the top). ^___^
+I’ve now turned this into a permanent page on my site, due to the requests of several people, so you can now find the page here. ^___^

 Brands to avoid for your body type